btigi/kclog/readme.md

   `DbPath` - The full path to the database file, e.g. C:\keys.db

+  `DbPassword` - The password for encryption of the database

   `PulseTime` - The number of milliseconds between save events, e.g 30000

 ## Additional